Dapagliflozin Overview Dapagliflozin is a medication used to help control blood sugar levels in people with type 2 diabetes. It works by helping your kidneys remove extra sugar through your urine. This medicine can help reduce the risk of serious health problems that can happen when blood sugar stay

 Source: FDA Adverse Event Reporting System (FAERS).
 Voluntary reports do not establish causation.

-Check interactions with dapagliflozin:
+Check interactions with Dapagliflozin:

 SafeCheck provides drug interaction information from FDA-approved product labeling (openFDA).
 This is for informational purposes only and is not medical advice.
 Always consult your healthcare provider before making medication decisions.